-Tableau Desktop Deployment Guide Overview
+Tableau Desktop and Tableau Prep Deployment Guide Overview

 You can create workbooks, experiment with and explore your data safely (without impacting your source data), then present your findings using dashboards and stories.
 You can even share your findings on the web using Tableau Server, Tableau Online, or Tableau Public.

 Note: If you are looking for information about how to install Tableau Server, see the Install and Configure section in the Tableau Server help.
 If you are looking for information about how to set up Tableau Online, see Set Up a new Tableau Online Site in the Tableau Online help.

 This guide provides information about how to plan, install, and upgrade Tableau Desktop and Tableau Prep for yourself or for multiple users.
 Start with this article to find common information that everyone needs to know, then move to the sections that pertain to your specific installation scenario.
 If you get stuck, check out the Troubleshoot Your Tableau Desktop or Tableau Prep Builder Installation for answers to installation issues.

 Information is also included about how to automate installation for Tableau Desktop, Tableau Prep, Tableau Reader and Tableau Public.
 For more information, see Install Tableau Desktop and Tableau Prep Builder from the Command Line.